circlefin/circle-ecosystem/README.md

   - USDC
   - Verite
 logo: [String]            # Required.
 Name of the logo file.
-url: [String]             # Required.
+website: [String]         # Required.
 URL of the app's website.
 description: [String]     # Required.
 Description of the app.
 Limit 200 characters.
 entityType: [String]      # Required.
 Type of organization that runs the app.
 Choose either "dao" or "non-dao" (traditional company).
 fiatOnRamp: [Boolean]     # Required.
 The ability to convert fiat currency (e.g. USD) to USDC within the app.